goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 #### 1. Introduction

 Welcome to the last episode of this workshop!
-Contrary to the other episodes, this lesson involves more of a focus on theory (although there are still a few coding exercises).
+Contrary to the others, this episode involves more of a focus on theory (although there are still a few coding exercises).
 This is because the concepts behind significance testing are more complex than the actual R code we're going to learn.

 At this point we have quite a lot stored in our R workspace.
 Let's start by wiping R's memory clean, reloading `tidyverse` and reimporting the tidied survey data we prepared before: